peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static PeterO.Numbers.EFloat FromByte(
         byte inputByte);

-Converts a byte (from 0 to 255) to an arbitrary-precision binary float.
+Converts a byte (from 0 to 255) to an arbitrary-precision binary floating-point number.

 <b>Parameters:</b>